aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pptx-to-dot/_index.md

 ---
 title: Convert PPTX to DOT in Python
-description: PPTX to DOT conversion in your Python Phones without using Microsoft Word of PowerPoint
+description: PPTX to DOT conversion in your Python applications without using Microsoft Word or PowerPoint
 url: /python-net/conversion/pptx-to-dot/
 family: total
 platformtag: Python